magao-x/handbook/operating/abeginnersguidetomagaox.rst

 2. If it's there we can copy it to local.
 Open a terminal without any ssh'ing:
 ``scp rtc:/opt/MagAOX/cacao/tweeter/zrespM.fits /home/.../``

+3. It is also useful (and pretty much necessary) to copy some other files from this location as well in order to do reconstructions.
+These include:
+    - dmmask.fits
+    - wfsmask.fits
+    - wfsref0.fits
+    - wfsdark/wfsdark_<date>.fits

 To do stuff in Python